ilyacantor/AODv3/replit.md

 **INVARIANT:** When any evidence contains a registered domain (from discovery URLs, proxy logs, finance vendor domains, or vendor name lookup), the asset_key MUST be that registered domain.

-**Key Resolution Order:**
+**Key Resolution Order (DOMAIN PROMOTION):**
 1. `asset.identifiers.domains` - Explicit domain from evidence
 2. `VENDOR_TO_DOMAIN[asset.vendor]` - Reverse lookup from vendor name
+3. **NAME-BASED PROMOTION** - Normalize asset name and look up in VENDOR_TO_DOMAIN
-3. Asset name if it looks like a domain (contains valid TLD)
+4. Asset name if it looks like a domain (contains valid TLD)
-4. Fallback: normalized name (for internal systems only)
+5. Fallback: normalized name (for internal systems only) - NOT reconciliation-eligible

+**Name Normalization for Vendor Lookup:**
+Asset names like "Notion-prod", "Monday.com-Test", "Zapier Integration" are normalized:
+- Strip parenthetical content: "Notion (Legacy)" → "notion"
+- Strip common suffixes: "-prod", "-dev", "-test", "-staging", "-api", "-integration"
+- Match against VENDOR_TO_DOMAIN for canonical domain

 **Domain-Level Aggregation:**
 Multiple assets sharing the same domain key are merged: